meet our team

 Throughout her career, Dr. Taylor has committed herself to a mission of lifelong learning and growth.
 Her education career began as a high school math and computer science teacher, growing to serve as the Instructional Technology Coordinator for the Monongalia County school system.
 Prior to founding The EdVenture Group, she served as Vice President for Workforce and Education at the West Virginia High Technology Consortium (WVHTC) Foundation.
 She completed the Advanced Management Program at Duke University’s Fuqua School of Business Executive Education, and completed the Life Success Consulting and Coaching certification in 2009.
 She earned her Doctoral degree in Curriculum & Instruction with a specialization in STEM Professional Development from West Virginia University in 2011 and continues to seek opportunities to grow both professionally and personally.

 Dr. Taylor is an active volunteer in the community and recently led the United Way of Monongalia and Preston Counties in a $1,570,000 campaign.
 She serves on numerous boards and provides mentorship to many organizations.
 Dr. Taylor continues to utilize her love for teaching and has taught at the collegiate level in Leadership Studies for the College of Arts & Science at WVU, the MBA, eMBA and MSIR programs at the College of Business & Economics at WVU.
-Recently, Dr. Taylor was recognized as the 2019 Distinguished Alumnus by Leadership West Virginia for her service and leadership throughout the state.
+Dr. Taylor was recognized as the 2019 Distinguished Alumnus by Leadership West Virginia for her service and leadership throughout the state.
+In 2022 Dr. Taylor was recognized as a West Virginia Executive Magazine Sharp Shooter; a title awarded to honorees dedicated to the pursuit of making West Virginia a better place.

 Dr. Taylor is many things – a leader, an entrepreneur, a philanthropist, a keynote speaker, a published author, a mother.
 At the foundation of these many roles and titles, Dr. Taylor remains one thing – a teacher.
 Today, the world is her classroom.

-Amber Ravenscroft is the Manager of Innovation for The EdVenture Group.
+Amber Ravenscroft is the Director of Innovation at The EdVenture Group.
 With an eye for design, Amber began her career at the organization as a marketing intern.
 She quickly found her passion in K-12 educational programming and today brings entrepreneurship education, workforce development, and STEM innovation to the forefront of The EdVenture Group’s professional offerings.

 Amber serves as the Project Director for the West Virginia Entrepreneurship Pathway, a collaborative effort between the Marshall University, the WV Department of Education, and West Virginia University to develop and pilot the state (and nation’s) first formal career and technical education (CTE) entrepreneurship program, supported through funding from the Appalachian Regional Commission (ARC).